api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 noticeably is its implementation of the request-response protocol (RRP) and data feeds.

+An Airnode is owned by an API provider and is used to call API provider endpoints to fetch and sign data.
 An Airnode is owned by an API provider and integrates itself along side their API operations.
 Airnode interfaces with these operations and gathers its signed data at the request of Airseeker.
 Airseeker uses the signed data to determine if the deviation of a dAPI value (e.g., plus or minus 0.25%, 0.5%, 1%) warrants an on-chain update of its beacon(s).

 <img src="../assets/images/beacons-airnode.png">

-In the diagram above, companies ABC and XYZ both have an API operation (A and B) that is used to determine the value of the dAPI ZIL/USD .
-Airseeker regularly checks the deviation of ZIL/USD (as well as other dAPIs) using the sign data from Airnode.
+In the diagram above, companies XYZ and ABC both provide ZIL/USD values, A and B, respectively, that are aggregated to determine the dAPI ZIL/USD value.
+Airseeker regularly checks the deviation of ZIL/USD using the sign data from these Airnodes.
 Airseeker will update the corresponding beacons behind ZIL/USD when deviation is detected.

 When a dApp requests the value of ZIL/USD, it will get the aggregated value of